customerio/customerio-android/docs/dev-notes/LINT.md

 enum class Fruit {
     apple, banana; // ktlint-disable enum-entry-name-case (enum cases used as JSON values) }
-// Note: it's good documentation to give a reason why a ktlint rule is being disabled.
+// Note: it's recommended to give a reason why a ktlint rule is being disabled.
-// add a reason why as the example above: `(enum cases used as JSON values)`
+// Add documentation after disabling the rule like the example above does: `(enum cases used as JSON values)`

 // This method will disable a block of code in between "disable" and "enable"